 Granola is paleo friendly if you make a grain free variation like this simple paleo granola.
 Paleo is essentially grain free, dairy free and refined sugar free and this recipe is exactly that.

-It's made with nuts, coconut, pure maple syrup and seeds so it doesn't include any of the above.
+It's made with nuts, coconut, pure maple syrup and seeds.
 For that reason, it is paleo friendly!

 Paleo granola is great for you!
 In moderation, of course, just like anything!
-It's filled with protein and healthy fats and pairs really well on top of a smoothie bowl or with nut milk.
+It's filled with protein and healthy fats and delivers minerals like magnesium.

 I love it because it doesn't include any ingredients that tend to cause inflammation in the body (gluten, dairy, sugar) so I can continue to keep that in control but also indulge in one of my favorite recipes I grew up on.
 With struggling with IBS and other chronic inflammation symptoms, having a recipe like this is so nice!

 There are so many ways to eat this simple paleo granola!
-You aren't just limited to one way to eat this, which is why I love it so much.
 Here are a few things I like to eat with paleo granola:

 The best way to store paleo granola is in an air tight container.
 We use Weck Jars and absolutely love them.
 Keep it in a cool dry place for up to one month.
 You can also freeze it in the sam container for up to three months.

-Although you can buy gluten free oatmeal, it is not considered paleo.
-That's why this granola recipe is made with nuts, coconut and seeds.
+Oatmeal is not considered paleo, which is why this granola recipe is made with nuts, coconut and seeds.

 - ¼ cup coconut oil melted